helidon-io/helidon/docs-internal/application-pom.md

 for SE and MP.
 This is a trade-off.
 It helps newbies by simplifying the pom they deal with and reducing the chance of making a mistake.
-But it obscures the details of what's going on and makes things more complicated for customers that want to use their on parent poms.
+But it obscures the details of what's going on and makes things more complicated for customers that want to use their own parent poms.

 We decided this was a reasonable tradeoff because it's important for the initial experience with Helidon to be frictionless and pleasant.
 Also